chef/automate/components/automate-chef-io/content/docs/servicenow-integration-install.md

 * Select the 'Add Notification' button
 * Select the ServiceNow notification type
 * Assign a unique name for the notification
-* Select 'Chef Client run failures' as the failure type
+* Select 'Chef Infra Client run failures' as the failure type
 * Enter the ServiceNow client run API address in the ServiceNow webhook field
 * Enter the credentials of a user with the x_chef_incident.api role
 * Save the notification